StijndeK/TransitionFX-ALPHA/readme.md

 ## Improvements
 TFX is still under development.
 There are a lot of functionalities to be added.
-Right now the focus is on the optimalisation of the audio thread and converting to a more modular system to eventually be able to add and edit components easier.
+Right now my focus lies on the optimalisation of the audio thread and converting to a more modular system to eventually be able to add and edit components easier.

 Current MVP:
 - [ ] Complete refactor